 To access the service, individuals need to complete an application form and provide a medical certificate dated within the last three months.
 If eligibility is confirmed, a personalised Adapto card is issued, which must be presented to the driver before boarding.
+This card is usually valid for one year.

 Journeys must be booked at least 2 days in advance, either by phone, online or from a mobile application.
-The service is available during specific operating hours and can accommodate a maximum of 360 trips per year for each beneficiary.
+The service is available during specific operating hours and can accommodate a maximum of 360 trips per year for each beneficiary (a round trip counts as two trips).